sts10/radiation/README.md

 I then added two one-line methods to the `Post` model whose job it is to exact a datetime object from this filename, and a nicely-formatted version for printing to the blog.html.
 Both are called in the `Blog#compile`.
 Definitely could stand some refactoring, but I wrote how I saw it in my mind.

+Since newly-created posts now get their creation time put into the filename, in a way this version is a **breaking change** for older users.
+You'll need to either add the timestamp to your post filenames by hand, or re-create them using Radiate.
+Sorry about that.

 0.0.3
 I greatly simplified model structure.
 Where there was post_compiler and site_generator, etc. there are now only two models: `post` and `blog`. `blog`, a new model, has a simple method called `publish!` that re-writes the `blog.html` file from the posts directory, using the `blog.html.erb` template.